zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

 #iam

-Your organization uses G Suite for communication and collaboration.
+Your organization uses G-Suite for communication and collaboration.
 All users in your organization have a G Suite account.
 You want to grant some G Suite users access to your Cloud Platform project.
 What should you do?

 1. Enable Cloud Identity in the GCP Console for your domain.

-2. Grant them the required IAM roles using their G Suite email address.
+2. **Grant them the required IAM roles using their G Suite email address.**
 3. Create a CSV sheet with all users' email addresses.
 Use the gcloud command line tool to convert them into Google Cloud Platform accounts.
 4. In the G Suite console, add the users to a special group called [[email protected]](https://www.secexams.com/cdn-cgi/l/email-protection).
 Rely on the default behavior of the Cloud Platform to grant users access if they are members of this group.
 ### Explanation: